zsteinkamp/zsteinkamp.github.io/resume.md

 {:.job-date}
 #### Monitoring Infrastructure Team
 * Assisted in the design and deployment of a distributed, scalable performance monitoring and data collection system used throughout the company.
 This system, built using C, C++, Perl, and PHP components, collects millions of performance samples daily.
-* Worked with many other engineering groups throughout the company to design data interfaces and configuration.
 * Designed and built web-based visual data analysis tools for engineers, production staff, management, and executives.
-* Designed and built an AJAX-based self-serve configuration tool.
+* Developed and delivered a company-wide (200+ web properties) availability monitoring and reporting solution.
 * Eventually took over management and technical lead responsibilities of the team.

 ##### Mar 1999 - Apr 2003
 {:.job-date}
 #### My Yahoo!
 Development Team
-* Lead Engineer and Manager for the engineering team that built the next-generation web portal product used by millions of broadband users.
-Worked closely with product managers and visual designers from brainstorming sessions through development and QA to weekly product maintenance meetings.
+* Lead Engineer and Manager responsible for delivering a next-generation web portal product, in partnership with broadband internet providers (e.g. British Telecom, Rogers Cable, Pac Bell).
+This product was built on the My Yahoo platform, and extended with modern web technologies such as Javascript and CSS.
-* Conceived, documented, and implemented a presentation layer separated from the product's core code without a significant degredation in performance (PHP-under-C).
-Worked with the inventor of PHP to make this possible.
-Improved engineering efficiency dramatically.
+* Conceived and implemented a PHP-based presentation layer that ran inside of My Yahoo's Apache module written in C.  Worked with the inventor of PHP and his team to make this possible.
+This change improved engineering efficiency dramatically by eliminating the need to recompile the module when making markup changes.
 * Conceived and implemented UI changes that doubled (measured by clicks) user awareness of customization in the My Yahoo! product.
 * Built a C++/XML architecture to centralize security functions, user authentication, and other functions common to the My Yahoo! configuration interface.
 This architecture was adopted by several different groups in the company and handles nearly 1,000 unique URLs.